-PAGE (project description)
+PAGE (project description) - project description

 By following over 100,000 pregnancies in the MoBa study, we can identify children who later develop type 1 diabetes and coeliac disease via linkage to national registries.